tweksteen/burst/doc/index.rst

   /issues.html issue=-1                               200    2390
   /issues.html issue=2-1                              200    1948

-If you want to inject all the undefined parameter with a default value, *default_value* can be set.
+If you want to inject all the undefined parameters with a default value, *default_value* can be set.
 A shortcut for *i(default_value="default")* is *f*.

 Reference